 Graduate students are required to maintain a minimum overall cumulative GPA of 3.0 to continue in good standing in the graduate programs and to be awarded a graduate degree or certificate.

-Students whose cumulative GPA drops below the required minimums will be placed on academic probation and referred to the academic dean.
+Students whose cumulative GPA drops below the required minimums will be placed on academic probation and referred to academic leadership.
 However, any student, graduate or undergraduate, who earns less than a 1.0 GPA in any given term may be subject to dismissal.
 Students placed on academic probation will receive a Notice of Academic Probation that must be signed and returned to the registrar.
 If the notice is not returned within a week with a signature, the student will be prevented from registering for future courses.
 Students will be given one academic term to bring up their cumulative GPA to the minimum.
 CDU reserves the right to limit the number of courses that students placed on academic probation enroll in per term.

 At the conclusion of the one academic term, should the cumulative GPA be at or above the minimum required, the student will be removed from academic probation.

 Reinstatement: Students who have been suspended from the University must wait two academic terms before reapplying to the University.
-Students must submit a letter of appeal for readmission to the academic dean for review.
+Students must submit a letter of appeal for readmission to academic leadership for review.
 If reinstated, the student will be placed on academic probation.
 If the student fails to meet the minimum term GPA, he or she will be subject to dismissal at the end of the academic term.
 Students dismissed may not apply for readmission.